 The hotel boasts a central location in the city.
 It has four restaurants, offering a mixture of western and Japanese cuisine, a café and a bar.
 Other hotel facilities include a gift shop, a hair salon, a swimming pool and a fitness centre.
 All guest rooms are air conditioned and feature a TV, electric kettle and a mini fridge.
 Wifi access is available throughout the hotel....Read more

 All of our tour departures include international flights and taxes in the price.
 If the dates we have available for this tour don't suit your needs, or you are not sure travelling as part of a group is for you, maybe a Private Tour would be more ideal.

 To call the UK the international access code is 0044.
 To call Wendy Wu Tours it is 00 44 207 403 7860.
-Emergency 24 hour telephone (out of office hours) is 00 44 7984 041 625.
+Emergency 24 hour telephone (out of office hours) is 0044 1888 288 288.
 Mobile Phones Mobile phones are growing in popularity and you will find high quality coverage.
 There are active roaming agreements with all phone carriers; however SMS and call rates can be expensive.
 We recommend that you contact your mobile supplier if you intend to use international roaming during your holiday and ensure you investigate all associated costs before you leave the UK.
-Some hotels may have Wi-Fi which usually comes at a cost.
+Most hotels have Wi-Fi, which may come at a cost.

 Shopping can be a fun and entertaining component to any travel adventure.
 In keeping with most people’s interests whilst on holiday, your tour will include a reasonable number of opportunities to shop for local goods and souvenirs.
 We have included visits to establishments that not only provide an opportunity to purchase a locally produced, great-value souvenir; but you’ll witness first-hand how these local products are made, their history and how they support the local economy.
 We are aware that people like to take home souvenirs, so ensure the shops you visit have a reputation for quality, honesty, and authenticity.